What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 • Avoid confidential information like client lists or vendor pricing.

-• Steer clear of vague fluff like “We aim to be the best.”
+• Steer clear of vague fluff like “We strive to be the best.”
 Everyone says that.
 Instead, show how you achieve excellence.

 For more context on business plan pitfalls, check out The Best Business Tips To Avoid Common Small Business Mistakes

-Example of a Company Overview for a Trades Business
+Example of a Company Overview for Trades Business

 Here’s a sample you can adapt to your own business: